a-vasilev/building-microservices/README.md

  - Aggregation of stats
  - Aggregation of all logs
  - Correlation IDs - At the beginning of a call train generate an ID, which gets passed down the call train and gets recorded by every different service.
 If an error happens the ID is also recorded.
-This way via log aggregation you can check
+This way via log aggregation you can check the whole life cycle of this request and it makes it a lot easier to debug issues once the system gets big and complicated.
+The problem is that they are hard to implement once

  ### Consumer first
  Make information about the service easily available to consumers.